Battle of Kramatorsk: First government counter-offensive

 By 15 April, however, the Ukrainian transitional government had launched a counter-offensive against insurgents in Donetsk Oblast.
 The Ukrainian Ground Forces attacked the insurgent checkpoint at the airfield and then regained control over the airfield itself.
 It was estimated that between four and eleven insurgents were killed in the attack.
 Insurgents made another attempt to capture the airfield on 16 April, but Ukrainian special forces that had been guarding the airfield since its original recapturing quickly drove them away, and took several prisoners.
 The Ukrainian troops reportedly saw hundreds of civilians and armed men gathered outside the military cordon around the airfield.
 Amidst the Ukrainian counter-offensive on 16 April, six Ukrainian armoured vehicles that had been travelling through Kramatorsk were captured by the insurgents.
 These captured vehicles were then sent to reinforce Donbass People's Militia positions in Sloviansk, which were under heavy siege by government forces.
 The insurgents later offered to exchange hostages, including the local police chief, for weapons.

+On 17 April forces of the 25th Airborne Brigade advanced towards Kramatorsk airfield.
+Despite the actions of local civilians, who attempted to block the unit's movement, its soldiers managed to reach the location and establish control over the object.